 While we do this analysis, let’s assume debt mutual funds and fixed deposits are the same on all the aspects except for taxation.
 Let’s assume debt funds carry as low risk as bank FDs and bank FDs are as flexible as debt funds.

 Interest income from fixed deposits is taxed at your slab rate (marginal income tax rate).

 If you sell the debt mutual fund units after holding for 3 years, the resulting capital gain qualifies as long term capital gain.
 The tax regime is quite benign for long term capital gains (LTCG).
-LTCG is taxed at 20% after accounting for inflation.
+LTCG is taxed at 20% after accounting for indexation.

 What if I need or may need the funds before 3 years?

-The capital gains tax liability is only on units sold.
+For debt MFs, the capital gains tax liability is only on units sold.
 For the units that you continue to hold, there is no capital gains tax implication.